ReLEx SMILE Eye Surgery

 SMILE is performed using the VisuMax femtosecond laser, which is one of the most precise lasers on the market.
 The procedure is a huge advance due to its minimal invasiveness and use of a single laser.

-What are the risks or complications of SMILE?
+What are the risks or complications of the SMILE procedure?

 Complications with the SMILE procedure have been reported infrequently, as it is a relatively safe procedure.
 Risks include epithelial abrasions, small tears at the incision, and loss of suction of the eye during use of the laser.
 However, these risks are very small and do not prohibit the vision benefits from taking effect.